Rules of the Competition

 The projects will be assessed according to the following principles:

-- must fulfil the objectives of the competition: promote European and international understanding; foster the development of a shared sense of European identity and offer practical examples of Europeans living together as one community
+- they must fulfil the objectives of the competition: promote European and international understanding; foster the development of a shared sense of European identity and offer practical examples of Europeans living together as one community

 - priority will be given to projects created jointly by young people representing several member states